Private (Privately Funded) Scholarship Announcements

 Created in 1998 by Lilly Endowment Inc. to help raise the level of educational attainment in Indiana.
 Provides recipients with full tuition and fees for four years of undergraduate education at any public or private accredited Indiana college or university, and up to $800 per year for required books and equipment.
 Both non-traditional students and high school seniors who live in or attend school in Tippecanoe County are eligible.

-The Fund for Veteran's Education is for veterans returning from Iraq and Afghanistan starting in the spring 2008 term.
+This is for veterans returning from Iraq and Afghanistan starting in the spring 2008 term.
 The awards, which may be renewed for following academic year, are intended to cover financial need not met by need-based grants and military education benefits.

-The Gates Millennium Scholarship is for African American, American Indian/Alaska Natives, Asian Pacific Islander Americans, and Hispanic American undergraduate students in all disciplines and graduate students studying mathematics, science, engineering, education, or library science.
+This scholarship is for African American, American Indian/Alaska Natives, Asian Pacific Islander Americans, and Hispanic American undergraduate students in all disciplines and graduate students studying mathematics, science, engineering, education, or library science.

-The Senior Citizens Tuition Exemption gives a 50% tuition exemption for those retired, not employed on a full-time basis, and at least sixty years old who desire to take any open courses at Purdue University.
+This exemption provides a 50% tuition exemption for those retired, not employed on a full-time basis, and at least sixty years old who desire to take any open courses at Purdue University.

-USA Funds Access to Education Scholarships, managed by Scholarship Management Services, awards up to $2.85 million in renewable scholarships to students demonstrating financial need.
+This program, managed by Scholarship Management Services, awards up to $2.85 million in renewable scholarships to students demonstrating financial need.
 This $1,500 scholarship is a need-based scholarship available to high school seniors, currently enrolled college students or incoming college students whose household annual income is less than $35,000.